'' Stress and Hormonal Imbalance II: How TCM Explains Fatigue, Cycles, and Menopause Skip to main content

 TCM Approaches to Stress-Related Hormonal Imbalance

-• regulating the flow of Qi/the HPA axis
+• regulating the flow of Qi and the stress response (HPA axis)

 • calming the nervous system